YIN-Renlong/Title-to-URL/README.md

 This app was created by by [[YIN Renlong](https://github.com/YIN-Renlong)]. - Feel free to use and modify this code for your projects, but please give credit to the original author.

+## Acknowledgement

+Thanks to the ["Architect" ](https://github.com/pages-themes/architect) theme for Github Page.